 This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.
 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
 The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
-The Example does not reflect charges imposed by the Contract.
-See the Contract prospectus for information on such charges.
-Although your actual costs may be higher or lower, based on these assumptions and the net expenses shown in the fee table, your costs would be:
+Although your actual costs may be higher or lower, based on these assumptions your costs would be: